PassaEP/CSV2SVG/README.md

 - Annotated dimensions on the 2D slices

 ### In-Progress Features (as of 7/10/20)
-- Need to add bounding boxes to pseudo-3d figures for framecentering.
+- Need to add bounding boxes to pseudo-3d figures for framecentering. :white_check_mark:
-- Need to lay figures down on the larger area faces
+- Need to lay figures down on the larger area faces. :white_check_mark:
-- Need to annotate dimensions on pseudo-3D perspective
+- Need to annotate dimensions on pseudo-3D perspective.
 - Need to render transformed faces in pseudo-3D using transformed figures instead of path-drawing.

 ### Dependencies